Designing an on-demand transportation service riders love• 6 min read

 Once an appropriate wait time is established, determine the acceptable walking distance to a virtual bus stop.
 On-demand mobility deployments can be drastically streamlined if riders walk a short distance to meet their driver, but the acceptable distance is impacted by a number of variables, like steep terrain, extreme weather, or target population (e.g., if the service is primarily geared toward the elderly).
 If the service is catering to those needing wheelchair access, maybe meeting at a virtual bus stop isn’t an option at all.

-These service decisions, designed with the rider in mind, as well as choosing the type of vehicles and number of drivers, can quickly contribute to building an on-demand service riders love.
+These service decisions, designed with the rider in mind, as well as choosing the type of vehicles and number of drivers, can quickly contribute to building an on-demand service riders love and trust.

 Understand How People Want to Pay